-The AAEO Director will regularly assess, in light of all disclosures, whether the imposition of community interventions or remedies ("community remedies") may be appropriate to address the effects of alleged conduct, or patterns of alleged conduct, on the larger University community.
-Potential community remedies include targeted or broad-based educational programming or training, and indirect action by the AAEO Director or a department, unit, or college.
-Remedies are separate from disciplinary action and may occur irrespective of whether an investigation or alternative resolution takes place or whether a Respondent has been found to have violated University policy.
+The Office of Equal Opportunity Director will regularly assess, in light of all disclosures, whether the imposition of community interventions or remedies ("community remedies") may be appropriate to address the effects of alleged conduct, or patterns of alleged conduct, on the larger University community.
+Potential community remedies include targeted or broad-based educational programming or training, and indirect action by the Office of Equal Opportunity Director or a department, unit, or college.
+Remedies are separate from outcomes imposed on a Respondent and may occur irrespective of whether an investigation or alternative resolution takes place or whether a Respondent has been found to have violated University policy.
 Community remedies are designed to maximize the campus community's access to all employment, educational, and extracurricular opportunities and benefits and to eliminate a potential hostile environment.